Last Updated on September 19, 2022

 Also, they’re perfect for those who are allergic to pine trees or don’t like the possibility of bugs crawling out of your tree.

-Fake trees are, you guessed it, made out of plastic.
-Specifically, polyvinyl chloride, or PVC, a non-recyclable plastic.
+Artifical trees are, you guessed it, made out of plastic.
+Specifically, polyvinyl chloride (PVC) which is a non-recyclable plastic.

 To make matters worse, PVC has been linked to several health and environmental problems.